tane-simons/audio-player/readme.md

 `https://www.collection.nfsa.gov.au/title/${id}`

 ### Responsiveness
 Responsiveness on the site was achieved through relative sizing and break points.
-The text was adjusted using clamp(), allowing minimum, variable, and maximum sizes of the text – necessary as text became too small and large on certain screenwidths.
+The text was adjusted using clamp() (Mozilla, 2025), allowing minimum, variable, and maximum sizes of the text – necessary as text became too small and large on certain screenwidths.
 Elements were responsively adjusted through percentages and viewport sizings, with static size elements using rem.
 At 580px the desktop view of the site becomes too small to reasonably display the content at which a breakpoint was created, changing to a vertically stacked mobile view with all the same elements and controls in order to maintain feature parity and familiarity.

 ### Other Features
-The slider was created using the default html `<slider>` element which could be styled and utilised as necessary.
+The slider was created using the default html `<slider>` element which could be styled and utilised as necessary (W3Schools, 2025).
 The decade text is calculated and updates with the thumb's position.
 The slider and genre selection are both linked directly to the API call to update it whenever either is changed.

 The custom-designed spinning record used JS to alter rotation and added easing of movement in/out upon the play/pause trigger.
 The record arm uses a similar technique, adding visual flair and feedback that something is playing.